José Gil Alberto Cayetano HUESCA

 What brought him to Veracruz, I do not know.
 One day, however, needing a cup of coffee and a pan dulce (Mexican sweet bread), he walked into a small bakery-cafe in Orizaba, owned and operated by my great-grandmother, María (Amaro) Perrotin.
 When he left, he had filled not only his stomach but also his heart, having fallen in love with María’s beautiful young daughter, María Angela Catalina Perrotin.
 The two were married shortly afterward in 1908 and had the first of seventeen children in 1909.
 11 of those children survived into adulthood.

 A humble man, his actions spoke volumes about his life.
 He was first and foremost a devoted husband and father, a devout Catholic, a hard-working railroad man, a pioneer advocate for the organizing of unions and workers’ rights, and a successful businessman and entrepreneur.
 Perhaps due to his business acumen (he owned two hotels, a casino, a roller skating rink, and a restaurant), six of his eleven children ran their own successful businesses.
-My mother, who never met my Abuelito, or “Grandpa” in Spanish, felt a special kinship with him during her married life, prayerfully believing that he was in Heaven watching over the three babies she had lost.
+My mother, who never met my Abuelito, felt a special kinship with him during her married life, prayerfully believing that he was in Heaven watching over the three babies she had lost.
 (Coincidentally, my mother died 50 years to the day after my Abuelito’s death.)

 Cayetano Huesca worked for the local railroad in Tierra Blanca, Veracruz, on Mexico’s east coast.
 With the demise of the steam engine, there was a lessened need for railroad workers, and the railroad laid off many workers in 1919, Cayetano among them.
 Needing to feed his wife (known as Catalina) and their five children, he moved the family to Orizaba, Veracruz, where he worked for Ferrocarril Mexicano.
 The family lived at 48 Calle Abasolo.

 In 1923, Cayetano again was laid off.
-My father, about 8 years old at the time, recalled helping his father count the silver pesos he earned as severance pay and watching his father cry as he wondered how he was going to support his family.
+My father, about eight years old at the time, recalled helping his father count the silver pesos he earned as severance pay and watching his father cry as he wondered how he was going to support his family.

 He moved the family again, this time back to Tierra Blanca.
 Cayetano found railroad work once more, but now he understood the instability of the changing industry.
 With the severance he received in Orizaba, he opened a new hotel and restaurant and called it El Buen Gusto (Good Taste).
 All the family, even the children, worked together in the business.
 Some washed dishes, while others swept and mopped floors.
 My father made the beds before heading off the school.
 (To this day, no one makes a bed as well as he did.)
 There were no allowances but a general satisfaction that all were contributing to the good of the family.